Home for Global Students

 Florida is blessed with sunshine and various entertainment activities.
 In addition to the usual recreational activities, such as watching movies and doing exercises in gyms, Florida also offers many free or low-cost outdoor activities, such as beach walks, park adventures and nature trail hikes.
 Not only are these activities good for your health, but they’re also a great way for family and friends to spend sweet time together.
 Overall, Florida offers a variety of entertainment options to suit the needs of different budgets and interests.

-• Personal income tax: Florida doesn’t have a state-level personal income tax in 2024, instead adopting federal tax brackets and rates.
-This means that the personal income tax expenses will be determined according to the federal tax bracket, which can refer to the federal tax table.
+• Personal income tax: Florida doesn’t have a state-level personal income tax in 2024; instead, it uses federal tax brackets and rates.
+This means that personal income tax expenses will be determined according to the federal tax bracket, as shown in the federal tax table.

 • Property taxes: The median property tax in Florida is $1,773.00, with specific tax rates varying by region and county.